Flow Designer

 Groups

-Similar to the Users field, any role names put here let its members recieve this step of the flow as a task when the previous step is completed.
-All group members will have access to the same form, so one user may start and save the form and another may open and finsih the form afterwards.
+Similar to the Users field, any role names put here let its members receive this step of the flow as a task when the previous step is completed.
+All group members will have access to the same form, so one user may start and save the form and another may open and finish the form afterward.
+Group names can be typed, or they can come from a form field by using the field name inside curly braces.
+Existing groups in the system will be suggested as you type.

 Reject